 Threshold for distance sales to Germany

 What is the value limit for distance sales to Germany?
 If you have traded with Germany with sales exceeding €100000, then you must register for VAT in Germany and pay and report VAT in Germany to the German Tax Authorities.

 Threshold limit for registration of distance sales: €100000

 How do you register for VAT in Germany?

 One peculiar thing with VAT registration for foreign companies in Germany is that you are allocated to a particular local Tax Office depending on the country of origin of your business.
 No central office manages VAT registrations for foreign corporations.
 As an example, UK companies are handled by the tax office in Hanover.
 American (USA) companies are allocated to Bonn.

 There are two exceptions for VAT in Germany that few people are aware of.
 If you sell to the German region of Heligoland, an island southwest of Denmark who switched nationality many times, you need to stop and think about how you manage VAT and invoicing.
 It is now formally part of Schleswig-Holstein and Germany but not included in the EU VAT area.
 The other exception is the area Büsingen am Hochrhein, which is located in Switzerland just south of the German border.
 Formally, the area is part of Germany, but economically a part of Switzerland, which means it is treated as if it were outside the EU VAT area concerning taxes.

-If you sell to one of these two German areas it counts as export outside the European Union (comparable with the Finnish Åland Island).
-If you buy from a company situated inside these areas, it becomes import to EU from a country outside EU, from a VAT perspective.
+If you sell to one of these two German areas it counts as an export outside the European Union (comparable with the Finnish Åland Island).
+If you buy from a company situated inside these areas, it becomes import to the EU from a country outside the EU, from a VAT perspective.